KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_CAS.rst

           <url-pattern>/proxyCallback</url-pattern>
           </filter-mapping>]

-All web.xml files have CAS filters already configured, but they are commented.
-The user must uncomment them, looking for the strings "START-CAS”, "END-CAS“ and adjust the URL as the code abow reports.
+All ``web.xml`` files have CAS filters already configured, but they are commented.
+The user must uncomment them, looking for the strings ``START-CAS``, ``END-CAS`` and adjust the URL as the code abow reports.